williamycyh/super-video-downloader/README.md

 ## Features

-- Download videos from Youtube, Facebook, Twitter, Instagram, Dailymotion, Vimeo and more than [other 1000 sites](http://rg3.github.io/youtube-dl/supportedsites.html), also inrecept all streams data in browser like m3u8 or mpd links and download them, also intrecepts mp4 streaming video data
+- Download videos from Youtube, Facebook, Twitter, Instagram, Dailymotion, Vimeo and more than [other 1000 sites](http://rg3.github.io/youtube-dl/supportedsites.html), also intercept all streams data in browser like m3u8 or mpd links and download them, also intercepts mp4 streaming video data
+- **Custom Bube Download Engine**: Built-in custom video downloader based on yt-dlp with Java implementation
+- **FFmpeg Integration**: Advanced HLS/TS stream processing with real-time progress tracking
 - Browse videos and audio with the built-in browser
 - Download videos and audio with the built-in download manager
 - Play videos and audio offline with the built-in player